henriyulianto/solmisasi-lily/docs/extensions/index.md

 nav_order: 5
 has_children: true
 has_toc: false
+permalink: /extensions/
 ---

 # EXTENSIONS: Extending _solmisasi-lily_ Library
 {: .no_toc .fs-9 }

-It is very possible that this library can't do some stuffs users want to produce in simple ways, for example, the one described in this section: [Printing More Informations in the Header of _Solmisasi_ Score](../examples/advanced-2/).
+It is very possible that this library can't do some stuffs users want to produce in simple ways, for example, the one described in this section: [Printing More Informations in the Header of _Solmisasi_ Score](../examples/advanced-2.html).
 I, or you, or other developers may add some extensions to this library.
 {: .fs-5 }

 ## Table of Contents